johntcw/Forensic-Imager/README.md

 # Forensic-Imager
 A GUI tool on Raspberry Pi for creating Images from digital media.
-Forensic Imager is targeted to be portable, easy to use and forensicly sound.
+Forensic Imager is targeted to be portable, easy to use and forensically sound.

 # Usage
 sudo ./app.py